Average Health Insurance Cost by Income Level: 2026 Affordability Guide

 2026 Health Insurance Affordability: What You Need to Know

 The ACA has a specific definition of "affordable" health insurance that impacts employers.
 An employer-sponsored plan is considered affordable if the employee's share of the premium for the lowest-cost, self-only plan is no more than a certain percentage of their household income.
-This percentage is adjusted annually.

 This affordability threshold is important for employers because it affects their potential liability for penalties under the ACA's employer mandate.
 If an employer with 50 or more full-time equivalent employees doesn't offer affordable coverage and at least one employee receives a premium tax credit, the employer may have to pay a penalty.